-The RC login nodes are lightweight virtual machines that serve as gateways to CURC computing resources including Blanca, Summit, and Alpine.
+The RC login nodes are lightweight virtual machines that serve as gateways to CURC computing resources including both Blanca and Alpine.
 They are strictly intended for non-computational tasks including editing scripts, moving files, scheduling jobs to run on CURC computing resources, and non-intensive workflow monitoring/management tasks.
 They are not intended for computational tasks of any kind.
 CURC personnel regularly monitor processes on the login nodes and reserve the right to terminate processes in violation of this policy without notice.
 Repeated violations by the same user may result in a suspended account.

 CURC will perform software installations for users of CURC resources in a globally accessible module stack provided:

 - A user requires a specified software that is unavailable on the current stack.

 - A user requires a different version of a currently existing software which provides additional functionality required for the user’s work.